trdischat/lessfog/README.md

 ![Player view](player.jpg)

-In the GM view below, the `lessfog` modules reveals (to the GM only) any unexplored areas, as well as tokens anywhere on the canvas.
+In the GM view below, the `lessfog` module reveals (to the GM only) any unexplored areas, as well as tokens anywhere on the canvas.

 ![GM view](gm.jpg)